garuda-linux/infrastructure-nix/docs/src/common.md

 ### Updating Docker containers

-Docker containers sometimes use the `latest` tag in case no current tag is available or in case of services like Piped and Searx, where it is often crucial to have the latest build to bypass Google's restrictions.
-Containers using the `latest` tag are automatically updated via [watchtower](https://containrrr.dev/watchtower/) on a daily basis.
-The remaining ones can be updated changing its version in the corresponding `docker-compose.yml` and then running `deploy` & `apply`.
-If containers are to be updated manually, this can be achieved by connecting to the host, running `nixos-container root-login $containername` and executing:
+Docker containers sometimes use the `latest` tag in case no current tag is available or in the case of services like Piped and Searx, where it is often crucial to have the latest build to bypass Google's restrictions.
+Containers using the `latest` tag are automatically updated via [watchtower](https://containrrr.dev/watchtower/) daily.
+The remaining ones can be updated by changing their version in the corresponding `docker-compose.yml` and then running `deploy` & `apply`.
+If containers are to be updated manually, this can be achieved by connecting to the host, running `nixos-container root-login $containername`, and executing:

 ```sh
 cd /var/garuda/docker-compose-runner/$name/ # replace $name with the actual docker-compose.yml or autocomplete via tab